mnentwig/ods2console/README.md

 # ods2console
-Extracts the XML from an open-office spreadsheet (which is a .zip file internally), traverses the hierarchy and dumps contents from all sheets to the console
+Extracts the XML body from an open-office spreadsheet (which is a .zip file internally), traverses the hierarchy and dumps contents from all sheets to the console

 Actual functionality is extremely basic, e.g. no quoting of commas or multiline strings in the output.
 Intended as code template, not as command line utility.